matze/wastebin/README.md

 in the `Set-Cookie` header set during redirect after creation.

+### Paste from neovim

+Use the [wastebin.nvim](https://github.com/matze/wastebin.nvim) plugin and paste the current buffer or selection with `:WastePaste`.

 ### Paste from clipboard

 We can use the API POST endpoint to paste clipboard data easily from the command